ToobaJamal/DataChum/README.md

 ## Usage

 1. Click on the "Choose file" button and upload your dataset in CSV format
-   - Make sure your dataset has at least one numeric column
+   - The CSV file should have at least one numeric column
+   - The first row of the CSV file should represent headers
 2. Click on "Summary Statistics" button to generate Summary Statistics of the dataset
 3. Click on the "Visualize Data" button to open up the sidebar
 4. Enter the column names that you like to be x-axis and y-axis in X and Y input fields respectively and click "Submit"